01Fashion (Editorial) Model

 In order to become an editorial model, it's important to get some great photos of yourself — both in and out of makeup.
-And you'll need to find an agency who will represent you.
+And you'll need to find an agency that will represent you.

-Commercial models can be any age, size and height.
+Commercial models can be any age, size, and height.
 Commercial models can do everything not normally associated with high-fashion such as product ads for houseware appliances, food products, the travel industry, tech devices and so on.
 Before his acting career launched, Tatum Channing modeled for the J. Crew catalogue.

 Unlike editorial models, commercial models don't necessarily concentrate on becoming a worldwide name.
-The purpose of commercial modeling is being able to work for multiple clients through print ads, in magazines, on billboards and in television ads.
+The purpose of commercial modeling is being able to work for multiple clients through print ads, in magazines, on billboards, and in television ads.

 To start a career in commercial modeling, you'll need some polaroids or digital photos of you with little or no makeup, and you'll need an agency to represent you.
 Although most clients still prefer taller men, the requirements aren't nearly as rigid as the editorial side.
 Most men are about 5 foot 10 inches in commercial modeling.

 Male runway/catwalk models have done some type of editorial or commercial work.
 They are a minimum of 6 feet to 6 feet 3 inches tall, wear a 40 to 42 jacket and have a 32-inch waist.